Robin Cousins: Early life

 Robin Cousins was born in Bristol to Jo, a secretary, and Fred, a civil servant, who was formerly a goalkeeper for Millwall F.C.
 Cousins has two older brothers, Martin and Nick.
+He attended Henbury School but left at the age of 15.

 Cousins first stepped onto the ice at age six at Westover Road Ice Rink while on holiday in Bournemouth.
 Having enjoyed the experience, he requested lessons for Christmas eighteen months later.

 As a young skater, Cousins trained in ice dancing at the same time as singles.
 His first coach was Pamela Davies.
 He was later coached by Gladys Hogg at Queens Ice Rink and then by Carlo Fassi.

 Cousins left school at the age of sixteen to focus on figure skating.
-In 1974, he moved alone from Birmingham to London, where he would live in a small apartment that "amounted to a converted closet."
+In 1974, he moved alone from Bristol to London, where he would live in a small apartment that "amounted to a converted closet."
 He found a job stacking shelves at Whiteley's department store.

 Competitive career

 Cousins won his first national title in 1969, aged 12, at novice level.
 By the age of 14, he was Britain's junior champion, and he made his international debut that same year.

 Cousins represented the United Kingdom as an amateur figure skater for eight years.
 He won the British National Senior Championships for four consecutive years (1977–1980); the free skating portion of the World Championships three times (1978–1980); and the silver medal at the World Championships in 1979 and 1980.

 He reached the pinnacle of his amateur career by winning gold medals both in the European Championships and in the Winter Olympic Games in Lake Placid, New York, in 1980.
 At the Olympics, he was in second place behind Jan Hoffman after the compulsory figures and the short programme.
 Cousins skated a spectacular long programme, receiving 5.9/6.0 from eight of the nine judges for artistic impression.
-The silver medalist Hoffmann skated a technically superior performance, but six out of nine judges gave first place to Cousins, giving him the overall win and the gold medal.
+Hoffmann skated a technically superior performance, but six out of nine judges gave first place to Cousins, giving him the overall win and the gold medal.
 He was voted BBC Sports Personality of the Year for 1980.
+Cousins never won a world title; figure skating historian James R. Hines states that it was due to his weakness in compulsory figures, although "his strength was always in free skating".

 He turned professional in 1980 and went on to win the World Professional Men's Figure Skating Championships twice (1985 and 1987) and was a World Professional singles medalist four times (1986, 1990, 1991, 1992).